Paul, Sandra & Holly

 Their flagship stores serve as galleries displaying their exquisite apparel and curation of fine art and vintage furnishings.
 While admiring The Row's latest seasonal wear, the viewer may also enjoy eye-catching work and architectural details by famous artists and designers such as Joan Miro, Jean-Michel Basquiat, and Jacques Grange – to name a few.
 These spaces have the awe-factor you'd expect from touring a Paris Museum or showroom, and that's the point.

 Cory is inspired by the Olsens' taste when it comes to fashion, art and interiors.
-They have married these factors into their branding at The Row and their refined style is truly something to marvel at.
+They have married these factors into their branding at The Row and their elevated style is truly something to marvel at.

 The Row Los Angeles